How to Enable Network Discovery via Group Policy?

 2. Open the command prompt and run “gpudpate /force” command to update group policy on Windows 10.

 Now the network discovery has been enabled successfully on your all network servers and client machines.
-Try to work with group policy and get to learn more about setting and options.
-If you have any question, don’t hesitate and ask us via comment.
+Try to work with group policy and get to learn more about settings and options.
+If you have any questions, don’t hesitate and ask us via comment.

 Related Queries: Enable Network Discovery via Group Policy